-With the rising international crude oil prices impacting the nation's Current Account deficit (CAD) and to reduce air pollution, the Government of India (GOI) has been very keen on implementing the national Bio-fuel policy 2018 of the Ethanol Blended Petrol (EBP) Program to achieve 10% by 2022 and 20% by 2025.
-The GOI had achieved the E10 program that is, 10% Ethanol blending with petrol by April, 2022 almost five months ahead of the scheduled target date.
+With the rising international crude oil prices impacting our Current Account Deficit (CAD) and to reduce air pollution, the Government of India (GOI) has been very keen on implementing the national Bio-fuel policy 2018 of the Ethanol Blended Petrol (EBP) Program to achieve 10% by 2022 and 20% by 2025.
+The GOI had achieved the E10 program, i.e. 10% Ethanol blending with petrol by April, 2022 almost five months ahead of the scheduled target date.
 With this confidence, the E20 program has been advanced to 2025 where 20% Ethanol shall be blended with petrol which will result in huge savings in foreign exchange.
-The use of Ethanol for mobility will help in lowering India's crude import bill.
+The use of Ethanol for mobility will help in lowering India's crude import bill of Rs.16 trillion, as India consumes about 30% of the world's fossil fuel.
 Further, the use of Ethanol will drastically reduce air pollution which has become a major environmental problem.

 To achieve the target of 20% blending by 2025 and to increase Ethanol production in the country, the GOI has announced financial assistance by way of soft loans through banks to enhance the capacities of existing Ethanol plants and to install new Ethanol plants with incineration boilers to meet Pollution norms.
 The GOI has announced assistance not only to molasses based captive distilleries but also stand-alone distilleries with feedstock of molasses, grain or bamboo.
 The GOI will provide interest subvention for five years with one year moratorium to such loans by paying interest at a maximum of 6% or 50% of the interest as charged by the lending bank whichever is lower.
-The GOI is also encouraging to have a tripartite agreement between the Banks, OMCs and the borrower (Ethanol supplier) for repayment guarantee to the banks.
+The GOI is also encouraging to have a tripartite agreement between the Banks, OMCs and the borrower (Ethanol supplier) for repayment guarantee to the Banks.

 The declining availability of Sugarcane in the Southern States especially Andhra Pradesh and consequently the availability of sugar molasses has become a big challenge.
-Hence, sugar mills having molasses based distilleries may be converted to grain based distilleries or arrange to operate at dual mode that is, molasses & grain.
-Consequent to the non-availability of sugarcane molasses, your Company is now embarking on setting up a green-field project of 150 KLPD grain based (Broken Rice or Maize) Ethanol plant at its current premises in Chelluru, Andhra Pradesh which is the heart of the rice growing belt in the Country.
+Hence, sugar mills having molasses based distilleries may be converted to grain based distilleries or arrange to operate at dual mode, that is, molasses and grain.
+Consequent to the non-availability of sugarcane molasses, your Company is now embarking on setting up a project of 150 KLPD Grain Based (Broken Rice or Maize) Ethanol plant at its current premises in Chelluru, Andhra Pradesh which is the heart of the rice growing belt in the Country.